ModGardenEvent/barricade/README.md

 This mod also changes barrier and light block rendering, to be friendlier to directional based barriers.

 ## The Barriers
-This mod adds three barrier types, Directional, Entity Type, and Advanced barriers.
+This mod adds three barrier block types, Directional, Entity, and Advanced Barrier blocks.
-Directional barriers block movement from specific directions, whereas entity type barriers block specific types of entities.
+Directional barriers block movement from specific directions, whereas entity barriers block specific types of entities.

 All items may be accessed through the /give command or through the Operator Utilities creative menu tab.